HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 - Language
   - Object 🖐️ used
-  - this
+  - this🖐️ used
-  - arrow function
+  - arrow function🖐️ used
-  - async function
+  - async function🖐️ used
-  - call
+  - call🖐️ used
   - bind
   - apply
   - instanceof